Prevention of training injuries is far easier than fixing them afterwards.

 Vary your activities to get a good balance of muscular development.
 Maintain good general fitness, flexibility, and lower body strength.
 Be on your toes and pivot on the balls of the feet when you turn.

-Remember that lack of focus and concentration on what you are doing increases the chances of silly mistakes.
-Trying 'Too Hard' is another risk factor that can lead to problems.
+Remember that lack of focus and concentration on what you are doing increases the chances of mistakes.
+Trying 'Too Hard' can also lead to problems.

-My Aikido First Aid Kit shows you, step-by-step, exactly how to prevent training injuries.
-Also learn how to treat injury and it's absolutely free with my Aikido Success Blueprint... a gold-mine of wisdom!
+Aikido First Aid Kit shows you how to prevent training injuries and treat an injury.
+It's free with my Aikido Success Blueprint... a gold-mine of wisdom!

 Exercise stresses the body and can cause problems, unless your activity, level of health, fitness and physical condition are taken into account.